 WWWI for GDP and its subcomponents

 The inflation-adjusted volume of non-cash transactions, as an indicator of household consumption, shows a marked decline in demand for goods (retail sales) and a slight decline in services in December and the first half of January compared with a year earlier.
-Private consumption is estimated to have fallen by ½ percent year-on-year in December and by ¾ percent in early January (November 2023 –1 percent, revised)1.
+Private consumption is estimated to have fallen by ¼ percent year-on-year in December and by ¾ percent in early January (November 2023 –1 percent, revised)1.

 The development of gross fixed capital formation is determined by economic output (industrial production) and sentiment in the manufacturing sector (according to the WIFO-Konjunkturtest, business cycle survey).
-In November, the decline is estimated at 1½ percent compared to the previous year (October –1 percent, September –6 percent).
+In December, the decline is estimated at 2¾ percent compared to the previous year (November 2023 –2½ percent).

 The number of trucks on Austria's motorways and the volume of rail freight transport fell again in December and the first half of January compared to the same period last year.
 In contrast, the number of flights handled at Vienna Airport continued to rise.
-While exports contracted more strongly, mainly due to a decline in exports of services, total imports fell more sharply, as imports of both goods and services declined.
-The estimated growth contribution of net exports in the broad sense to GDP was therefore negative at –¼ percentage point in December and 1 percentage point in the first half of January (November 2023 +1¾ percentage points).
+While total exports contracted only slightly due to the continued increase in exports of goods, total imports fell more sharply, as imports of both goods and services declined.
+The estimated growth contribution of net exports in the broad sense to GDP was therefore positive at +¾ percentage point in December and 1 percentage point in the first half of January (November 2023 +1¾ percentage points).

 The weakness of freight transport is also reflected in the value added of the transport sector (NACE H).
-At –4¾ percent in December and –6¾ percent in the first half of January, it remained below the level of a year ago (October –5¾ percent).
+At –4¾ percent in December and –6¾ percent in the first half of January, it remained below the level of a year ago (November –5¼ percent).

-Although the number of unemployed persons in the producing sector remained at a low level in November by long-term standards, it has been rising increasingly year-on-year basis.
+Although the number of unemployed persons in the producing sector remained at a low level in November by long-term standards, it has been rising increasingly since April on a year-on-year basis.
 In early January, it was roughly at the same level as at the beginning of 2020.
-The WIFO-Konjunkturtest continues to show a predominantly pessimistic sentiment among manufacturing firms, both in their assessment of the current situation and in their expectations for the coming months, although sentiment seems to have stabilised at a low level now.
-WIFO expects the value added in the goods-producing sector (NACE A to E) to have been 1½ percent lower in November than in the previous year (October ±0,0 percent, September –6½ percent).
+The WIFO-Konjunkturtest continues to show a predominantly pessimistic sentiment among manufacturing firms, both in their assessment of the current situation and in their expectations for the coming months.
+WIFO expects the value added in the goods-producing sector (NACE A to E) to have been 4 percent lower in December than in the previous year (November 2023 –3¾ percent).

-According to the WIFO-Konjunkturtest (business survey), sentiment among construction companies did also not deteriorate further in November.
-The number of persons registered as unemployed in the construction sector has been rising for three quarters.
+According to the WIFO-Konjunkturtest, sentiment among construction companies also remains below average.
+The number of people registered as unemployed in the construction sector has been rising noticeably for three quarters.
 Value added in the construction sector (NACE F) is expected to have fallen by 1½ percent year-on-year in December (1st half of January 2024 –1¼ percent, November 2023 –3½ percent).

-Based on cashless transactions in hotels and restaurants, sentiment indicators from the WIFO-Konjunkturtest and online searches by foreign guests, value added in tourism (accommodation and food services, NACE I) is estimated to have been 3½ percent lower in December and by 1¾ percent lower in early January than in the same period of the previous year (November 2023 –1¾ percent).
+Based on cashless transactions in hotels and restaurants, sentiment indicators from the WIFO-Konjunkturtest (business survey) and online searches by foreign guests, value added in tourism (accommodation and food services, NACE I) is estimated to have been 1¼ percent lower in December and by 1¾ percent lower in early January than in the same period of the previous year (November 2023 –1¾ percent).
 In the distributive trades (NACE G), value added in December was still 3 percent below the level of a year before (1st half of January –3¼ percent, November –2½ percent).

-The momentum in other market services (NACE J to N) remained subdued, based on the indicators for the current situation and expectations from the WIFO-Konjunkturtest, the current employment situation and developments in manufacturing, with year-on-year growth in value added fell by ½ percent in November and December and stagnated in the first half of January.
-In other personal services (NACE R to T), value added is estimated to have increased by 2½ percent year-on-year in November on the basis of price-adjusted non-cash payments in the event sector.
+In other market services (NACE J to N), based on the indicators for the current situation and expectations from the WIFO-Konjunkturtest (business survey), the current employment situation and developments in manufacturing, momentum remained subdued: year-on-year growth in value added fell by ½ percent in November and December and stagnated in the first half of January.
+In other personal services (NACE R to T), value added is estimated to have increased by 2¾ percent year-on-year in December and the first half of January, based on price-adjusted non-cash payments in the event sector (November +4½ percent).